AntonFagerberg/InstagramScalaAPI/README.md

 # Instagram API written in Scala.
-I'm currently implementing everything in the Instagram API.
-To see which features I've implemented so far, see the list below.
+Is it a Scala implementation of the Instagram API.
+Not all features are implemented yet, check the list below to see which features are implemented or not.

 This project uses scalaj-http to send HTTP-requests and lift-json to parse the JSON response as case classes.

-Until everything is implemented, the case classes are a unorganized and their names might change when I get a better grip of the relation between the results and how I might reuse them.

-All responses returns Either the parsed JSON wrapped in a neat Case Class or an Error-object which represents the meta response from Instagram (or a parsing error).
+Note that you require a users access token to use this library.
+The support for use of client id instead is not yet implemented.

+A Response object is returned from all methods and it contains:
+ * Data - the stuff you actually want.
+This is the JSON response parsed as a corresponding object.
+ * Pagination - if a large result set is retrieved, this object contains what you need to fetch the next "page" with information.
+You can pass the relevant pieces of this information to the same method as called before as optional parameters.
+ * Meta - contains the status from Instagram (like 200 OK, 400 error).
+Internal errors such as parsing or socket errors will be stored in this meta object as well.

-## Installation
+## Installation & Demo
-You can use SBT to download dependencies and run the Demo-file:
+You can use SBT to download the required dependencies and run the Demo-file:

 ```bash
 sbt run
 ```

+The demo-file contains all implemented methods but you need to uncomment some of them to try them (to avoid spamming the Instagram servers).

 ### Dependencies
 The current dependencies I use are: